 SAP PLM has not taken off, and it does not appear to be an area they have or intend to put real development effort behind.
 However, they still make their white papers available on the topic.
 SAP’s entry into the PLM market’s main effect has been to discourage companies from implementing real PLM solutions and damaging the PLM’s image more generally due to the problems SAP has in bringing SAP PLM live on accounts.
 Part of this is due to the limitations of the solution, but then another part is related to SAP’s positioning and messaging in the solution.

 Here you can see one of the main graphics for SAP PLM (listed under Life-Cycle Data Management at the top).
 However, a major flaw in this diagram is apparent.
 PLM is based upon document management, but SAP does not have any serious document management capability.
 The best evidence of this is the state of SAP Solution Manager that is causing project heartburn on SAP projects globally.

 PLM and Service Parts

-I have over time interacted with Arena Solutions and always come way impressed with their solution and their people.
+I have, over time, interacted with Arena Solutions and always come impressed with their solution and their people.
 I have written a series of articles and video interviews with them.
 You can find these articles at this link.
-However, the market is largely immune to such information and continues to believe SAP offers a solution where it has none, and to not use “real” solutions in this space because they don’t have a major brand name attached.
+However, the market is mostly immune to such information and continues to believe SAP offers a solution where it has none, and to not use “real” answers in this space because they don’t have a major brand name attached.